What Are Our Emotional Needs

-The need to feel safe, to feel in control, to feel love, to feel purposeful, to feel valued, to feel stimulated, to feel capable – these are some of the emotional needs that, when met will help you to flourish in you life.
+In order to get our very important emotional needs met, we need to feel safe, to feel in control, to feel loved or cared about, to feel purposeful, to feel valued, to feel stimulated, to feel capable – these are some of the emotional needs that, when met will help you to flourish in you life.

 As part of our genetic make-up, we are born with an inbuilt drive to meet a set of physical and emotional needs.
 When the needs are well met, the brain triggers the release of chemicals that give you a feeling of satisfaction or contentment.
 If our lives have little or no ‘feel good factor’, we suffer and we also make ourselves vulnerable to emotional problems and addictive behaviours.

 We all need to feel that our lives have meaning and value.
 If we consistently neglect our innate drive to meet our needs, it can result in a loss of motivation, a feeling that life lacks meaning and emotional distress.
 It’s an open doorway to depression, addiction or other emotional problems such as anxiety.

 The false feeling of satisfaction that is experienced as a result of addiction to tobacco, alcohol, drugs or harmful behaviours is a poor substitute for a life that feels good and works well.